 The truth is that no poison is a good poison - in other words, no poison available on the market in the United States poses no risk to wildlife.
 The best way to control rodents and protect wildlife and pets is to use a non-chemical method, such as exclusion and sanitation.
 Additional details for poison-free pest management can be found in the City's Rodent Control and Our Environment brochure.

 In 2013, the City adopted Resolution No. 13-28 urging businesses in Malibu to no longer use or sell anticoagulant rodenticides, and urged all local property owners to cease purchasing or using these chemicals on their properties.
 In 2016, the City discontinued the use of all rodenticides and removed traps from city-owned parks, roads, and facilities.

 EARTH FRIENDLY MANAGEMENT POLICY

-The City issued an Earth Friendly Management Policy Initial Study for 30-Day Public Comment Period, May 4, 2018 – June 4, 2018.
+In 2018, the City issued an Earth Friendly Management Policy Initial Study for a public comment period.
 Find out what the City is currently doing at its facilities and properties: Park Maintenance Program and Integrated Pest Management.

 what you can do to Protect Pets and Wildlife

 - Use mechanical traps such as capture, snap or electronic

 - Secure trash cans and dumpsters from birds and rodents

 - Seal all cracks and crevices that may lead into your home, garage, attic, and crawl space